asellitt/DungeonsAndDragons/characters.md

 history.
 Her noble birth has given her the skills she needs to work with others and also to get other people to help her with tasks.

-With the help of her familiar, Archemides, she searches and helps those who are less fortunate then her.
+With the help of her familiar, Archemedes, she searches and helps those who are less fortunate then her.

 ![break](/assets/images/posts/break.png)